Clinet/clinet/README.md

 ### Running `Clinet`

 Finally, to run Clinet, simply type `./clinet-discord` in your terminal/shell or `.\clinet-discord.exe` in your command prompt.
 If everything goes well, you can find your bot user application and generate an OAuth2 URL to invite the bot into various servers in which you have the `Administrator` permission of.

+### Panic recovery

+If Clinet ever crashes from a panic, custom-made panic recovery will save the crash message to `crash.txt` and the stack trace to `stacktrace.txt` in the bot's working directory.
+When Clinet is next started up, it will send the crash message and the file of the stack trace to the user specified in the configuration option `botOwnerID` and proceed to delete the two files.

+Running Clinet by itself will spawn a "master" process with a few small jobs: Spawning a "bot" process, restarting the "bot" process if it exits for any reason, and closing the "bot" process if the "master" process ever exits for any reason.
+This is to ensure that, even if the "bot" process crashes, Clinet can continue running and instantly report the crash to the user specified in the configuration option `botOwnerID`.

 ----